OptimalDesignLab/PDESolver.jl/docs/src/invocation/interactive.md

-# Running Ticon in an interactive session using Julia's REPL
+# Running PDESolver in an interactive session using Julia's REPL

 Julia's REPL is a powerful tool for debugging.
 Being able to run commands interactively can reveal important information that would otherwise be available only through cumbersome print statements and error logs.

-This page describes the first steps involved for running Ticon interactively.
+This page describes the first steps involved for running PDESolver interactively.
-Calling Ticon from Julia's REPL in the fashion described here is an experimental method, and is not tested consistently.
+Calling PDESolver from Julia's REPL in the fashion described here is an experimental method, and is not tested consistently.
-Additionally, not all parts of Ticon are usable after the steps below.
+Additionally, not all parts of PDESolver are usable after the steps below.
-Instead, this document is intended to provide a springing-off point for the developer who wishes to run Ticon interactively, and can adapt the commands below to their needs.
+Instead, this document is intended to provide a springing-off point for the developer who wishes to run PDESolver interactively, and can adapt the commands below to their needs.

 # Script